-A field guide to aid biologists, naturalists, land managers, law enforcement officials, and students in the identification of the amphibians and reptiles found in Illinois.
-Full-color photographs of all 102 species plus information on habitats, natural history, and distribution.
+The Field Guide to Amphibians and Reptiles of Illinois aids biologists, naturalists, land managers, law enforcement officials, and students in the identification of the amphibians and reptiles found in Illinois.
+This INHS field guide includes full-color photographs of all 102 species plus information on habitats, natural history, and distribution.
 Hardcover, pocket-sized format for easy use in the field.
 300 pages.

-A scanned, but searchable, version of this field guide edition, Manual 8, is available at the Biodiversity Heritage Library: https://www.biodiversitylibrary.org/item/284770#page/1/mode/1up.
+A scanned, but searchable, version of The Field Guide to Amphibians and Reptiles of Illinois, INHS Manual 8, is available at the Biodiversity Heritage Library.

 About the Authors